Alta Club

 The Alta Club is a private club in downtown Salt Lake City, Utah, named for a local mining district.
 It was founded in 1883, 13 years before Utah's accession as a state.
 The Alta Club serves as a forum for business development and social interaction, and offers facilities for dining, social events, business meetings, and health and wellness.

 The Clubhouse is located at 100 East South Temple.

+The Alta Club has EIN 87-0110050 under the status 501(c)(7) Social and Recreation Clubs; in 2024 it reported $1,485,858 in total revenue and $1,959,535 in total assets.
+The Alta Club Building Foundation has EIN 87-0654211 as a 501(c)(3) Public Charity and is organized for "the preservation of the façade of an historic building located at 100 East South Temple."
+In 2024 it reported $30,681 in total revenue and $113,321 in total assets.
+The Alta Club Arts Foundation has EIN 20-4135880 as a 501(c)(3) Public Charity; in 2020 it reported total revenue of $4,550 and total assets of $24,799.

 History

 By the late 1800s the territory known as Utah had a burgeoning economy.
 As a result, several affluent groups formed out of the mining and smelting industry.
 One such group took it upon themselves to create a gentlemen's social club modeled after the prestigious Union Club of San Francisco.
 A proposal outlining the club's formation was mailed to prospective members.

 Following recruitment the Alta Club was founded in 1883 by eighty-one charter members, thirteen years before Utah became a state.
 The club was organized as a social club "to present the comforts and luxuries of a home together with the attraction to its members of meeting each other in a pleasant and social way."